-As modern society treads through the fast-paced, persistent waves of automation and quantification, the romantic in me, while intrigued and more often than not amazed by what the latest algorithms can achieve, wishes for a breather.
+As modern society treads through the fast-paced, persistent waves of automation and quantification, the Romantic in me, while intrigued and more often than not amazed by what the latest algorithms can achieve, wishes for a breather.
 A collective pause.
 And the exploration of a question (or three): what are these AI systems ultimately for?
 Are they truly creating a world that we wish to live in?
-Further, is the direction we are headed in helpful for posterity?
+Finally, is the direction we are headed in helpful for posterity?

 At this point, I came across Carl Hendrick’s Substack post: The Humility of the Page: The Lost Ethics of Deep Reading.
 I hadn’t thought of reading as an ethical practice per se before, and his juxtaposition of deep reading and algorithmic optimization prompted me to revisit my own relationship with written texts.